-- a. communicating clearly what clients have a right to expect from us - b. communicating any benefits, costs and commitments that clients may reasonably expect - c. respecting the boundaries between our work with clients and what lies outside that work - d. not exploiting or abusing clients - e. listening out for how clients experience our working together - 5.
-Maintain integrity by: - a. being honest about the work - b. communicating qualifications, experience and working methods accurately - c. working ethically and with careful consideration of the law - 6.
-Demonstrate accountability and candour by: - a. being willing to discuss with clients any known risks involved in the work and how best to work towards our client's desired outcomes - b. ensuring that clients are promptly informed about anything important that has gone wrong in our work together, - whether or not clients are aware of it, and quickly taking action to limit or repair any harm as far as possible - c. reviewing our work with clients in supervision - d. monitoring how clients experience our work together and the effects of our work with them
+- a.
+Communicating clearly what clients have a right to expect from us - b.
+Communicating any benefits, costs and commitments that clients may reasonably expect - c.
+Respecting the boundaries between our work with clients and what lies outside that work - d.
+Not exploiting or abusing clients - e.
+Listening out for how clients experience our working together.

+5. Maintain integrity by:

+- a.
+Being honest about the work - b.
+Communicating qualifications, experience and working methods accurately - c.
+Working ethically and with careful consideration of the law a.
+Being willing to discuss with clients any known risks involved in the work and how best to work towards our client's desired outcomes b.
+Ensuring that clients are promptly informed about anything important that has gone wrong in our work together, whether or not clients are aware of it, and quickly taking action to limit or repair any harm as far as possible c.
+Reviewing our work with clients in supervision d.
+Monitoring how clients experience our work together and the effects of our work with them.